itsPeterDenman/blueberryMouse/README.md

-# Raspberry Pi BLuetooth Mouse
+# Raspberry Pi Bluetooth Mouse

+Using a Raspberry Pi as a bluetooth mouse, able to input relative and absolute coordinates.